microsoft/azure-pipelines-task-lib/node/docs/nodeEnvironment.md

 # Node Handler Versioning

-As of agent version 2.175.0, Azure Pipelines supports running tasks in a Node 14 environment in addition to the previously supported Node 6 and Node 10 environment.
+As of agent version 2.175.0, Azure Pipelines supports running tasks in a Node 14 environment in addition to the previously supported Node 6 and Node 10 environments.

 To leverage this capability, simply add `Node14` as an execution target: